Earning response from cold

 This is the piece of the puzzle you might be missing with LinkedIn.
 Success boils down to your ability to give prospects an irresistible reason to talk.

-This is what we learn how to do in our next Spark Selling Academy Clinc this week (Thursday).
-Or a more serious 4-week coaching.
+This is what we learn how to do in our next Spark Selling Academy Clinic this week (Thursday).
+Or consider the online Academy community.
 Join us.
 It's fun.
 We're a small group... so we keep it private, intimate.

 Take it to the bank.
 My (and our students' collective) experience proves: You'll get more appointments set by not asking for them in the first email.